You searched:

 Understanding the common reasons -- and knowing that each one has a path forward.

-Monthly student loan payments push debt-to-income ratio above lender limitsSolution exists
+- 1High monthly student loan payments that push debt-to-income ratios above lender limitsSolution exists

 There's Always a Path Forward